greg-hutchinson/agile/retrospective/PITCHME.md

 ---
 ## Allocate Time for Continuous Improvement
 - Done at the end of a sprint
-- Review any Experiments from last sprint
+- Review any experiments from last sprint

 ---
 ## Relect on the Past Sprint